Estimated reading time: 3 minutes

 However, if you want to help, ensure your charity donation goes to a credible organization.

-These disasters solicit cries for help from flood-ravaged homeowners and small businesses – making us all want to help any way we can.
+These disasters solicit cries for help from flood-ravaged homeowners and small businesses – making us all want to help in any way we can.

 The most practical way is often through financial donations.

-However, as responsible citizens and business owners, we need to be diligent to make sure that our donations – to any type of relief effort – truly makes it to the people who are hurting the most.
+However, as responsible citizens and business owners, we need to be diligent to make sure that our donations – to any type of relief effort – truly make it to the people who are hurting the most.